qingdaost/LBARDM/README.md

 # LBARDM

-code for Location-aware and Budget-constrained Application Replication and Deployment in Multi-cloud.
+Paper and code for Location-aware and Budget-constrained Application Replication and Deployment in Multi-cloud.

 dataset is helper.py